Saturday, February 7, 2015

 Yasmin: Hi Monika, thank you for having me.

-Monika: Yasmin, having so many talents, which fields you are most interested in: acting, modeling, or maybe something different?
+Monika: Yasmin, with so many talents, which field are you most drawn to: acting, modeling, or perhaps something entirely different?

 Yasmin: To be honest I’m not quite sure what I would be content with most.
 I had always been drawn to different things, and enjoy the experience of it all too much to settle for a specific.
 I love the arts.

-Monika: Your life is full of incredible stories, which could constitute a perfect movie scenario: the US Navy drop-out, making-up for Hollywood actresses, being a casting director and actress on adult films, and finally a Hollywood actress …
+Monika: Your life is full of incredible stories that could make a perfect movie: the US Navy drop-out, doing make-up for Hollywood actresses, working as a casting director and adult film actress, and finally becoming a Hollywood actress… Which part of this journey feels the most dramatic to you?

 Yasmin: Joy Luck Club.
 It was the first great movie that I came across that featured Asians.
 I feel that there’s such a lack of representation from the Asian community in Hollywood.
 There are too many great actresses for me to just name one for acting talent.